AdobeDocs/pass.en/help/authentication/promotional-temp-pass.md

 ### How viewing time is computed? {#compute-viewing-time}

 The amount of time that a Temp Pass remains valid does not correlate to the amount of time a user spends viewing content on the Programmer's application.
-Upon the initial user request for authorization via Promotional Temp Pass, an expiration time is computed by adding the initial current request time to the TTL (duration time frame) specified by the Programmer.
+Upon the initial user request for authorization via Promotional Temp Pass, an expiration time is computed by adding the initial current request time to the TTL (duration time interval) specified by the Programmer.

 ### Authentication and authorization {#authn-authz}